modelica/ModelicaSpecification/RationaleMCP/0033/predefined-plots.md

 end Plot;
 ```

 The `identifier` in `Figure` and `Plot` is optional, and is intended for programmatic access.
+An `identifier` must be unique within the class containing the `figures` annotation, without considering whether it belongs to `Figure` or `Plot`.
 As an example for `Figure`, a small extension to the Modelica URI scheme would make it possible to reference the plot from the class documentation.
 For `Plot`, this makes it possible to reference the plot in the figure caption, which becomes useful when the `Figure` contains more than one `Plot`.

 When a `Figure` defines a non-empty `group`, it is used to organize figures similar to how `group` is used in the `Dialog` annotation.
 However, leaving `group` at the default of an empty string does not mean that a group will be created automatically, but that the figure resides outside of any group.
 The `group` is both the key used for grouping, and the name of the group for diaplay purposes.